Montrose Avenue station

 The Montrose Avenue station is a station on the BMT Canarsie Line of the New York City Subway.
-Located at the intersection of Montrose and Bushwick Avenues in East Williamsburg, Brooklyn, it is served by the L train at all times.
+Located at the intersection of Montrose and Bushwick Avenues on the border of East Williamsburg and Williamsburg in Brooklyn, it is served by the L train at all times.

 History

 This station opened on June 30, 1924 as the eastern terminus of the initial segment of the underground Canarsie Line, a product of the Dual Contracts, stretching west to Sixth Avenue station in Manhattan.

 Originally, the Canarsie Line was planned to be elevated between Montrose Avenue and Broadway Junction, running above the Evergreen Branch of the Long Island Rail Road.
 This was changed to an underground alignment following opposition from industries on the Evergreen Branch.